katsele/nova-variable-finder/README.md

 ## Features

+### Node Finder
 - Search for nodes using a variable ID (e.g. `VariableID:1:335`)
 - Search for nodes using a variable name
 - Click on results to select and zoom to the node in your document
 - Supports all types of variable bindings

+### Deleted Variable Finder
+Search for deleted variables in your document.
+Deleted variables are the variables that have been deleted from your variables collection but are referenced in somewhere in your document.

+> Note: This feature uses the Figma API to search for deleted variables.
+Unfortunately this API is only available for Entreprise tier client.

+#### How to use
+1. Open the plugin
+2. Click on the "Deleted Variable Finder" tab
+3. Provide the your file ID and your personal access token
+4. Click on the "Search" button
+5. The plugin will search for deleted variables in your document and display the results in the "Results" section
+6. Click on a variable name to search for all the nodes that use this variable in your document
+7. Click on a node to select and zoom to the node in your document

 ## Installation & Usage